Crunch Time for COVID-19 Relief as Bipartisan Bills Unveiled

 The post-election lame-duck session is the last chance to wrap up the unfinished work this year, a goal of all involved, though they have been slow until now to forge the often-tricky compromises required to pull the measure together.

 Pelosi and Mnuchin spoke Sunday afternoon and are likely to be the crucial pair to watch going down the stretch.
-She has not thrown in the towel on her drive to obtain state and local aid, which was part of the almost $2 trillion CARES Act in March.
+She has by no means thrown in the towel on her drive to obtain state and local aid, which was part of the almost $2 trillion CARES Act in March.

 President-elect Joe Biden wants as much COVID relief as possible but has no direct influence on the negotiations.
 While he'll empower Democrats after taking office next year, GOP leaders like McConnell are playing hardball and have forced Pelosi to scale back her demands.
 And while McConnell supported a $300 per week bonus unemployment benefit this summer, he's pulled back after the November election.